National Ignition Facility: Halite and Centurion, 1978

 Each experiment showed that the energy needed to reach ignition continued to be underestimated.
 The Department of Energy (DOE) decided that direct experimentation was the best way to settle the issue, and in 1978 they started a series of underground experiments at the Nevada Test Site that used small nuclear bombs to illuminate ICF targets.
 The tests were known as Halite (LLNL) and Centurion (LANL).

 The basic concept behind the tests had been developed in the 1960s as a way to develop anti-ballistic missile warheads.
 It was found that bombs that exploded outside the atmosphere gave off bursts of X-rays that could damage an enemy warhead at long range.
-To test the effectiveness of this system, and to develop countermeasures to protect US warheads, the Defense Atomic Support Agency developed a system using fast-shutting doors that allowed the X-ray burst from a bomb to travel down long tunnels and then close the doors before the nuclear blast arrived.
-This saved the reentry vehicle (RV) from damage and allowed them to be inspected.
+To test the effectiveness of this system, and to develop countermeasures to protect US warheads, the Defense Atomic Support Agency (now the Defense Threat Reduction Agency) developed a system that placed the targets at the end of long tunnels behind fast-shutting doors.
+The doors were timed to shut in the brief period between the arrival of the X-rays and the subsequent blast.
+This saved the reentry vehicle (RV) from blast damage and allowed them to be inspected.

 ICF tests used the same system, replacing the RVs by hohlraums.
-Each test simultaneously illuminated many targets, each at a different distance from the bomb.
+Each test simultaneously illuminated many targets, each at a different distance from the bomb to test the effect of varying of illumination.
 Another question was how large the fuel assembly had to be in order for the fuel to self-heat from the fusion reactions and thus reach ignition.
 Initial data were available by mid-1984, and the testing ceased in 1988.
 Ignition was achieved for the first time during these tests.
 The amount of energy and the size of the fuel targets needed to reach ignition was far higher than predicted.
 During this same period, experiments began on Nova using similar targets to understand their behavior under laser illumination, allowing direct comparison against the bomb tests.

-Data suggested that about 10 MJ of X-ray energy would be needed to reach ignition.
-Beaming an IR laser to a hohlraum, as in Nova or NIF, required laser energy on the order of 100 MJ.
+This data suggested that about 10 MJ of X-ray energy would be needed to reach ignition, far beyond what had earlier been calculated.
+If those X-rays are created by beaming an IR laser to a hohlraum, as in Nova or NIF, then dramatically more laser energy would be required, on the order of 100 MJ.